Samsung Galaxy A80: a sneak peek into the most trending smartphone in the market right now!

 There are some add-on features like Gesture navigation and Always-on Display.

-The App icons are quite large to fit on the large screen but you can set them accordingly by going to the settings option.
+The App icons are pretty large to fit on the large screen but you can set them accordingly by going to the settings option.

-As usual with Samsung phones, you will be getting some inbuilt apps like Samsung Health, Galaxy wearables, Samsung Pay, and other preloaded Microsoft office apps.
+As usual with Samsung phones, you will get inbuilt apps like Samsung Health, Galaxy wearables, Samsung Pay, and other preloaded Microsoft Office apps.

-On top of that, the slow and inaccurate fingerprint sensor will irritate your more in the process.
+On top of that, the slow and inaccurate fingerprint sensor will irritate you more in the process.

 Galaxy A80 Camera

-One of the biggest USPs of this Galaxy A80 Smartphone comes with its rotating camera which allows you to use the same triple rear camera for those amazing selfies.
+One of the biggest USPs of this Galaxy A80 Smartphone comes with its rotating camera, which allows you to use the same triple rear camera for those fantastic selfies.

-The phone got loaded with a 48MP f/2.0 Sony IMX586 main sensor for sharp and detailed high-res photos, an 8MP f/2.2 ultra-wide-angle camera, and a ToF (Time of Flight) camera for real deep mapping.
+The phone was loaded with a 48MP f/2.0 Sony IMX586 primary sensor for sharp and detailed high-res photos, an 8MP f/2.2 ultra-wide-angle camera, and a ToF (Time of Flight) camera for accurate deep mapping.

-The main camera brings in a 12MP resolution to action but you can switch to the raw 48MP mode whilst changing the aspect ratio to 3:4 H.
+The main camera brings a 12MP resolution to action but you can switch to the raw 48MP mode while changing the aspect ratio to 3:4 H.

-The feature works perfectly in daylight and can be recommended for low-light shots as well.
+The feature works perfectly in daylight and can also be recommended for low-light shots.

-The 48MP model works best in daylight mode to capture those perfect landscapes and sceneries alongside.
-Although the images might not be as sharp as you would like them to be, it works just fine in comparison to other market players like Xiaomi.
+The 48MP model works best in daylight mode to capture those perfect landscapes and sceneries.
+Although the images might not be as sharp as you would like, they work just fine compared to other market players like Xiaomi.

-Although the camera app comes with a night mode feature, the shots clicked looked quite average.
+Although the camera app has a night mode feature, the shots clicked looked average.

-On the other side, the night mode only works with the main camera and not in the wide-angle mode.
-Also, the LED light doesn’t work in selfie mode and you solely need to stay dependent on the display light for the same task.
+Conversely, the night mode only works with the main camera, not the wide-angle mode.
+Also, the LED light doesn’t work in selfie mode, and you must stay dependent on the display light for the same task.

-You might be expecting a big battery in this big phone but that isn’t the case.
-Galaxy A80 sports a 3700 mah battery which is quite smaller in comparison to other models launched under the Galaxy flagship by Samsung recently.
+You might expect a big battery in this phone, but that isn’t the case.
+Galaxy A80 sports a 3700 mah battery, which is quite small in comparison to other models recently launched under the Galaxy flagship by Samsung.

 So, it’s a given that you won’t be getting an exceptional battery life with this Smartphone in hand.

-Still, it runs for a full day on normal usage and may extend to a day and a half if you don’t bring the web surfing and youtube videos in your usage.
-Still the only positive about its battery is its capability to optimize the power usage.
+Still, it runs for a full day on normal usage and may extend to a day and a half if you don’t bring the web surfing and YouTube videos into your usage.
+Still, the only positive about its battery is its capability to optimize power usage.